leesjensen/canvas-gradebook/README.md

 # canvas-gradebook

-Grabs the canvas grade book once a day and computes statistics
+Grabs the canvas gradebook once a day and computes statistics